• Home

 The sea

 Spiritually speaking the principle holds sway.
 To insinuate that the Christian life can be lived superficially is a contradiction in terms.
-At the superficies one can experience only dead religion, not Christianity—at least not the Christianity of Christ.
+At the surface one can experience only dead religion, not Christianity—at least not the Christianity of Christ.
 A Christian, after all, is nothing more than a person in whom the life of Christ—or the Christian life—is being manifested.
 And as we all know, His life was lived in the bosom of the Father (John 1:18), i.e., in that spiritual place which precluded Him from the distracting motion of disquietude.
 This is where the Spirit wants to lead us.
 Are we going to follow Him?

 The worldly turmoil